pomerium/pomerium/docs/reference/readme.md

 - **Required** when storage type is `redis`
 - Example: `"redis://localhost:6379/0"`, `"rediss://localhost:6379/0"`

-The connection string that server will use to connect to storage backend.
+The connection string that the databroker service will use to connect to storage backend.

 ### Data Broker Storage Certificate File